Dystrophic lake: Chemical properties

 Dystrophic lakes have a high level of dissolved organic carbon.
-This consists of contains organic carboxylic and phenolic acids, which keep water pH levels relatively stable by acting as a natural buffer.
-Therefore, the lake’s naturally acidic pH is largely unaffected by industrial emissions.
-Dissolved organic carbon also reduces the entry of ultraviolet radiation and can reduce the bioavailability of heavy metals by binding them.
-There is a significantly lowered calcium content in the water and sediment of a dystrophic lake when compared with a regular lake.
-Essential fatty acids, like EPA and DHA, are still present in the organisms in humic lakes, but are downgraded in nutritional quality by this acidic environment, resulting low nutritional quality of dystrophic lake's producers, such as phytoplankton.
+This consists of organic carboxylic and phenolic acids, which keep water pH levels relatively stable, possibly by acting as a natural buffer.
+Therefore, the lake's naturally acidic pH is largely unaffected by industrial emissions.
+Dissolved organic carbon also reduces the amount of ultraviolet radiation that enters the lake and can reduce the bioavailability of heavy metals by binding them.
+There is a significantly lower calcium content in the water and sediment of a dystrophic lake when compared with a non-dystrophic lake.
+Essential fatty acids, like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are still present in the organisms in humic lakes, but are downgraded in nutritional quality by this acidic environment, resulting low nutritional quality of dystrophic lake's producers, such as phytoplankton.

-Hydrochemical Dystrophy Index is a scale used to evaluate the dystrophy level of lakes.
-In 2016, Gorniak proposed a new set of rules for evaluating this index, using properties such as the surface water pH, electric conductivity, and concentrations of dissolved inorganic carbon, and dissolved organic carbon.

-Because of different preexisting trophic status, lakes affected by dystrophia may differ strongly in their chemical composition from other dystrophic lakes.
-Studies of the chemical composition of dystrophic lakes have shown heightened levels of dissolved inorganic nitrogen and higher activities of lipase and glucosidase in polyhummic lakes when compared with oligohumic lakes.
-In oligohumic lakes, the surface microlayers have higher levels of phosphatase activity than the subsurface microlayers.
-The opposite is true when the lake is polyhumic.
-Both oligohumic and polyhumic lakes show higher aminopeptidase activity in the subsurface microlayers than in the surface microlayers.
+Because of differing trophic status, some dystrophic lakes may differ strongly in their chemical composition from other dystrophic lakes.
+Studies of the chemical composition of different types of dystrophic lakes have shown differing levels of dissolved inorganic nitrogen, lipase and glucosidase depending on water color.